Article Snapshot

 Why Is It Called a Blockchain?

-The system groups information into containers called blocks.
+First, the system groups information into containers called blocks.

-Each block includes a reference to the one before it.
+Then, each block includes a reference to the one before it.

 Over time, these connected blocks form a chain.